Nomanpathan/vpn-at-home/README.rst

 There is a package for 18.04 that Launchpad built for me automatically, but it is known to be broken.

-What if I need halp!
+What if I need help!
 --------------------

 You can ask on `Telegram group chat <https://t.me/vpnathome>`_ or mail me (e-mail in git history).